kr/diff/Readme.md

 - [x] special handling for text (string and []byte)
 - [x] special handling for whitespace-only diffs
 - [ ] special handling for binary (string and []byte)
+- [ ] histogram and/or patience diff algorithm
 - [ ] format single value API (package, maybe module?)
 - [ ] make depth limit configuable (as "precision")